 We often hear the term “paperless” office and if you are an organisation that historically deals with a lot of physical documents you might be considering moving some of those forms to the cloud as part of a digital transformation project.
-Using Dynamics 365 to create customised input forms with digital signatures can help you to move towards that goal.
+Using Microsoft Dynamics 365 to create customised input forms with digital signatures can help you to move towards that goal.
 There are a lot of scenarios where a customer signature is required, such as training documents, orders and customer approvals.
-Imagine that you are a visiting field engineer, you are on the customer site and you need a customer approval.
+Imagine that you are a visiting field engineer, you are on the customer site and you need customer approval.
 You just hand the customer your tablet and they sign right then and there to approve the work.
-Then within a couple of minutes an email copy of the approval form (complete with signature) is sent back to the customer.
+Then within a couple of minutes, an email copy of the approval form (complete with signature) is sent back to the customer.

-The Pen control in Dynamics 365 allows us to create a box for a customer signature on a Dynamics 365 form.
+The Pen control in Microsoft Dynamics 365 allows us to create a box for a customer signature on a Microsoft Dynamics 365 form.
 The signature box can be displayed on a mobile device (it cannot be currently displayed on the web client) and can then be rendered onto a Word document if you need to send a copy to the customer.
 In the scenario above you could use a Dynamics Workflow to automate the email back to the customer.

 Below are the steps to create a digital signature box and then render it onto a Word document.

 Firstly, create a new field on your form.
 In my example, I have called the field new_signature.

 - A memo (Multiple lines of text) field